 Featuring the winning pet of your contest on Dog Treat Packaging is a fun twist on the beverage label contest!

 Does your organization have a car, shuttle, or van that is used in daily operations?
 Featuring the winners on a vehicle wrap is a great way to show off your contest winners.

 Featuring your contest winners on a local billboard is an excellent way to boost the star power in your prize package.

 Other Prize Ideas (Custom Portraits, Gift Baskets, etc)

 A portrait session and prints from a favorite local pet photographer, or a custom painted portrait by a local artist is another excellent way to give your winners celebrity status.

 Donated gift baskets or prize packages from local businesses can also work if you want to run a smaller contest, and you keep your fundraising expectations in check.
-While this idea might not bring in huge fundraising dollars, for the same reason noted in #2 above under Why a Cash Prize Can Limit Your Fundraising, it can still be a really fun way to engage your constituents and community.
+While this idea might not bring in huge fundraising dollars, it can still be a really fun way to engage your constituents and community.

 The above contests and prizes are examples only, and are not a guarantee of contest and fundraiser performance.